AdobeDocs/experience-platform.es-ES/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 ![catálogo](../../../../images/tutorials/create/analytics/catalog.png)

-### Seleccionar datos
+### Selección de datos

-La variable **[!UICONTROL Agregar datos de origen de Analytics]** aparece.
-Select **[!UICONTROL Grupo de informes]** para empezar a crear una conexión de origen para los datos del grupo de informes de Analytics y, a continuación, seleccione el grupo de informes que desee ingerir.
-Los grupos de informes que no se pueden seleccionar ya se han incorporado, ya sea en este simulador para pruebas o en otro simulador para pruebas.
+The **[!UICONTROL Analytics source add data]** step appears.
+Select **[!UICONTROL Report Suite]** to start creating a source connection for Analytics Report Suite data, and then select the Report Suite you would like to ingest.
+Report Suites that are not selectable have already been ingested, either in this sandbox or in a different sandbox.
 Select **[!UICONTROL Siguiente]** para continuar.

 >[!NOTE]
 >